StanfordAccelerate/StanfordAccelerate.github.io/index.md

     * Passes can transform RTL to make it amenable to other portions of the design flow.
     * Passes can generate collateral for other portions of the design flow (like physical design, verification).

 **Garnet** is our second generation CGRA.
-Compared the Jade, the first generation CGRA, garnet has several new features:
+Compared to Jade, the first generation CGRA, garnet has several new features:
 * A new PE, Lassen, that supports BFloat and transcendental operations.
 * A global buffer that can be configured as a double buffer to support neural networks efficiently.
 * Support for fast reconfiguration.